Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology

-These chaotic random circuits rapidly scramble the spin and generate approximately Haar-random probe states with Heisenberg-scaled performance after only a handful of twisting operations (Fig. \ref{fig:fig3}).
-Visual inspection of the Wigner functions at each timestep $t$ (Fig. \ref{fig:fig3}(a)) already provides an indication of convergence to Haar randomness.
-Direct calculation of the mean QFI---averaged over circuit realizations and rotation axes (Fig. \ref{fig:fig3}(b), solid)---reveals rapid convergence to the ideal Haar-random value $N(N+1) / 3$ (dashed).
-Crucially, the number of timesteps required for convergence is constant in the system size $N$ (by contrast, preparing a GHZ state requires $\mathcal{O}(\sqrt{N})$ OAT steps).
-To verify this claim, we have also analytically studied a related infinitesimal random OAT model in which the twisting strength $\chi t$ is taken to zero while the total circuit depth is kept fixed (see SM, \cref{app:HeffDerivation}).
-The ensemble-averaged effective Hamiltonian for this model features an energy gap that is constant with system size, indicating a timescale to convergence that does not depend on $N$.
+These chaotic random OAT circuits rapidly scramble the spin and generate approximately random probe states with Heisenberg-scaled performance after only a handful of twisting operations (Fig. \ref{fig:fig3}).
+Visual inspection of the Wigner functions at each timestep $t$ (Fig. \ref{fig:fig3}(a)) already provides an indication of convergence to randomness.
+Direct calculation of the mean QFI---averaged over circuit realizations and rotation axes (Fig. \ref{fig:fig3}(b), dots)---reveals rapid convergence to the ideal random-matrix value $N(N+1) / 3$ (dashed).
+Crucially, the number of pulses required for convergence is constant in the system size $N$ (by contrast, preparing a GHZ state requires $\mathcal{O}(\sqrt{N})$ OAT steps).
+To verify this we have also analytically studied a related infinitesimal random OAT model in which the twisting strength $\chi dt$ per pulse is taken to zero while the total twisting strength is fixed to $\chi t = c / \sqrt{N}$ to match the numerical model (see SM, \cref{app:HeffDerivation}).
+The ensemble-averaged effective Hamiltonian for this analytical model features an energy gap that is constant with system size, indicating a timescale to convergence that does not depend on $N$.

-While the mean QFI provides a measure of the \emph{typical} metrological usefulness of probe states prepared by random OAT dynamics, one must also be concerned with the size of fluctuations around the mean due to different realizations of random preparation circuits.
-Numerical simulations (Fig. \ref{fig:fig3}(c)) demonstrate rapid convergence of the standard deviation of the QFI (solid) to its Haar-random value $\Delta \mathrm{QFI} = \tfrac{2 N^{3/2}}{3\sqrt{5}}$ (dashed) on the same timescale as the convergence of the mean QFI.
-Again, the number of timesteps required for convergence does not depend on the system size $N$.
+While the mean QFI provides a measure of the \emph{typical} metrological usefulness of probe states prepared by random OAT dynamics, one must also be concerned with the size of fluctuations around the mean due to different realizations of random preparation circuits and to variations in the rotation axis $\hat{n}$.
+Numerical simulations (Fig. \ref{fig:fig3}(c)) demonstrate rapid convergence of the standard deviation of the QFI (dots) to its random-matrix value $\Delta \mathrm{QFI} = \tfrac{2 N^{3/2}}{3\sqrt{5}}$ (dashed) on the same timescale as the mean QFI.
+Again, the number of timesteps required for convergence is independent of system size $N$.